FOR THE FINANCIAL YEAR ENDED 2024-25 TO THE MEMBERS OF MEGA CORPORATION LIMITED

 NUMBER OF MEETINGS OF THE BOARD

-The Board met Five (5) times during the financial year 2023-24.
-The meeting details are provided in the Corporate governance report that forms part of this Annual Report.
+The Board met Fourteen times (14) times during the financial year 2024-25.
+The meeting details are provided in the corporate governance report that forms part of this Annual Report.
 The maximum interval between any two meetings did not exceed 120 days, as prescribed by the Companies Act, 2013.

 COMMITTEES OF THE BOARD

 During the year, all recommendations made by the committees were approved by the Board.
-A detailed note on the composition of the Board and its committees is provided in the Corporate governance report, which forms part of this Annual Report.
+Details of constitution, terms of reference of the Committees, and attendance of Directors at meetings of the Committees are provided in the Corporate Governance Report forming part of Annual Report.

 FAMILIARIZATION PROGRAMME FOR INDEPENDENT DIRECTORS

 Independent Directors are familiarized with their roles, rights and responsibilities in the Company as well as with the nature of industry and business.
-The details of Familiarization Programme arranged for Independent Directors have been disclosed on the website of the Company and are available at the following link:
+The details of Familiarization Programme arranged for Independent Directors have been disclosed on website of the company which can be accessed through following link:

 REPORTING OF FRAUDS BY THE AUDITORS